 Old Montreal attracts tourists from all over the world.
 In fact, at any given time in Old Montreal, tourists certainly far outnumber locals.

 Almost all the shop and restaurant owners and staff will be able to speak to you in English.
-Of course it never hurts to learn a bit of basic French for travellers.
+Of course, it never hurts to learn a bit of basic French for travelers.

 03 of 10

 Hotels are historic and beautiful in Old Montreal as are many of the restaurants, but if you stay and eat only in Old Montreal, you will likely spend more than if you were to head to some of the other Montreal neighborhoods where you'll find where all the cool locals shop and dine.